cablespaghetti/cablespaghetti.github.io/_posts/2021-04-05-project-home-cloud-part-3-mikrotik-configuration.markdown

 Unfortunately when I filled all this in, I hit a bug which made Webfig unavailable.
 [Other people seem to have hit it previously](https://forum.mikrotik.com/viewtopic.php?t=147568) but there didn't seem to be any misconfigured firewall rules in my case.
 In the end I logged in via SSH and ran `system reset-configuration` to take it back to factory defaults again.
 The next time around I didn't hit the problem and I'm not quite sure what I did differently.

-When using Quick Set I just filled in the basic details for PPPoE and changed the LAN settings to match my existing router **leaving Wi-Fi settings at the defaults for th moment**.
+When using Quick Set I just filled in the basic details for PPPoE and changed the LAN settings to match my existing router **leaving Wi-Fi settings at the defaults for the moment**.
 I disabled DHCP as I already have a Raspberry Pi with dnsmasq doing that job.
 Having the IP the same as my existing router means I don't have to reconfigure my DHCP server and go round my house renewing DHCP leases.

 ## Wi-Fi Configuration